mockito/mockito/README.md

 ## How do I drink it?

 Recommended way of getting Mockito is declaring a dependency on "mockito-core" library ("mockito-all" is discontinued in Mockito 2.*) using your favorite build system.
-My favorite build system happens to be [Gradle](http://gradle.org) and so I do:
+Our favorite build system happens to be [Gradle](http://gradle.org) and so I do:

 ```groovy
 repositories {